hamidgasmi/training.computerscience.cloud.aws/README.md

 		- Each rule has a Rule #
 		- They're processed in number of order, "Rule #": Lowest first
 		- When a match is found, that action is taken and processing stops
-		- The "*" rule is an implicit deny: It is processed last
+		- The "*" rule is an implicit deny: It's processed last
 	- Its rules include Ephemeral Ports:
 		- When a client initiates communications with a server, it uses a well-known port # on that server: e.g., TCP/443
 		- The response is from that well-known port to an ephemeral port on the client